tiegz/bundle_grep/README.md

 $ .../somelibrary/somelibrary.gemspec:  spec.license       = "MIT"
 ```

+## Uninstallation

+Bundler currently doesn't have a `bundler plugin uninstall ...` command, but you can reset your local plugins with a simple `rm -rf .bundle/plugin`

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.